Home Compare HOLX vs SOLV

 Hologic vs Solventum: Which Stock Looks Stronger in 2026?

-On stability, the clearer edge sits with Hologic, Inc., while the broader score remains level.
+On growth, the clearer edge sits with Hologic, Inc., while the overall score remains tighter and points the other way.

 INDUSTRY COMPARISON